JoshuaSoileau/Resurrection/src/content/pages/home.md

       # T﻿he Anglican Way

       We are an Anglican congregation.
-We follow a flow of worship known as "liturgical" but we like to say our worship is birthed from Scripture and also draws from some of the earliest forms of worship as the Church was growing.
+We follow a “liturgical” worship service which is spirit-led and birthed from Scripture and some of the origins of Christian worship as the Church was growing.

       We gather on Sundays to *Experience the Trinity*, which is the catalyst that enables us, along with other opportunities during the week, to grow as the church and *Embody Community*, and allows us to be unified in the goal of taking the light into the darkness and *Engage the City*.